 Cocoa beans reduce anxiety while simultaneously promoting alertness.
 A cup of cocoa can provide the same energy as a cup of coffee.
 However, due to the fewer stimulants in cocoa, there is no strong crash afterward, as there is with a cup of coffee.

 A good number of the health benefits that are known to be contributed to cocoa beans indicate a possibility that they could be a weight loss aid.
 Research shows that the polyphenols in cocoa beans might improve sensitivity to insulin.
 Scientists are currently studying the connection between obesity and a condition known as Insulin Resistance Syndrome.
-Increased insulin sensitivity, from coco beans or dark chocolate for example, may support weight loss efforts.
+Increased insulin sensitivity, from cocoa beans or dark chocolate for example, may support weight loss efforts.
 Further more, the natural anti-depressants found in cocoa beans might make it easier for individuals to stay on track with their diets.

 Incorporating Cocoa Beans Into Your Diet

 Cocoa beans, in their raw form, may be purchased at health stores.
 It is possible to purchase and consume them in that manner however many people find it difficult to deal with the harsh, bitter taste.
 Luckily there is a more pleasant tasting option, dark chocolate.
-There are specific characteristics that dark chocolate, selected for health, should contain: Healthy dark chocolate needs to have no less than 70% cacao.
+There are specific characteristics that dark chocolate, selected for health, should contain.
+For example, healthy dark chocolate needs to have no less than 70% cacao.
 No milk or any other dairy products should be present in the chocolate as they inhibit the body's ability to absorb antioxidants.
 The chocolate should be made from cacao butter and not coconut or palm oil.